ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Results and analysis

 \subsection{Predictions for Hubble measurements}

-We train the ParamANN by using mock $H(z)$ values (for the range $0.07 \leq z \leq 2.36$) as input.
+We train the ParamANN by using mock $H(z)$ values (for the range $0.07 \leq z \leq 1.965$) as input.
 Moreover, these mock $H(z)$ values contain the correlated noises compatible with observed Hubble parameters.
-Therefore, we can use the observed $H(z)$ values (shown in table~\ref{table:Hz}) directly to the trained ParamANN (after performing the standardization method) to extract the values of Hubble constant, matter, curvature, and vacuum density parameters with their corresponding uncertainties for the present $\Lambda$CDM universe.
+Therefore, we can use the observed $H(z)$ values (shown in table~\ref{table:Hz}) directly to the trained ParamANN (after performing the standardization method) to extract the values of Hubble constant, matter, curvature, and vacuum density parameters with their corresponding uncertainties for the present $\Lambda$CDM Universe.
+Moreover, we perform the MCMC analysis, following the procedure discussed in section~\ref{sec:mcmc}, to obtain the best estimates of the parameters by using Hubble measurements.
+In section~\ref{sec:hubble_den}, we present the values of Hubble constant and the density parameters with their corresponding uncertainties which are obtained by both trained ParamANN and MCMC analysis for observed $H(z)$ data.
+In section~\ref{sec:Hz_curve}, we present the Hubble parameter curve using these estimated parameter values comparing with the same obtained by using the results of Planck collaboration~\cite{Planck_2018}.